ideabosque/ideabosque.github.io/_posts/2019-09-30-Vendors-Product-Data-Feed-Publishing-Workflow.md

 categories: NetSuite Magento2
 ---

-The scenario is related to the product data published or updated workflow from vendors to ERP(NetSuite), and from ERP(NetSuite) to e-commerce(Magento 2).
+The scenario is related to the product data published or updated workflow from vendors to ERP(NetSuite), and from ERP(NetSuite) to E-Commerce(Magento 2).
 * 1st Stage: Data Collection from Vendors' Data Feed.
 * 2nd Stage: Data Transformation to ERP(NetSuite) and Manipulated by CSR.
 * 3rd Stage: Data Transformation and Publishing to Universal Product Data Feed.